Diagram calculus for a type affine $C$ Temperley--Lieb algebra, I

-\end{enumerate} We call a block \emph{maximal} if its width cannot be increased by conjoining it with another block without violating \ref{unusual}.
+We call a block \emph{maximal} if its width cannot be increased by conjoining it with another block without violating~\ref{unusual}.

-\begin{remark} Note that \ref{unusual} above is an unusual requirement for decorated diagrams.
-We require this feature to ensure faithfulness of our diagrammatic representation on the monomial basis elements of $\TL(\C_{n})$ indexed by the type I elements of $W(\C_{n})$ (see \cite{Ernst.D:B}). \end{remark}
+Requirement~\ref{D1} is related to the concept of ``exposed'' that appears in the context of the Temperley--Lieb algebra of type $B$~\cite{Green.R:N,Green.R:H,Green.R:M}.
+The general idea is to mimic what happens in the type $B$ case on both the east and west ends of the diagrams.
+Note that~\ref{unusual} is an unusual requirement for decorated diagrams.
+We require this feature to ensure faithfulness of our diagrammatic representation on the monomial basis elements of $\TL(\C_{n})$ indexed by the type I elements of the Coxeter group of type $\C_{n}$ (see~\cite{Ernst.D:B}).